Leroy George

-Leroy Martin Giovanni George (born 21 April 1987) is a Dutch footballer who plays as a winger.
+Leroy Martin Giovanni George (born 21 April 1987) is a Dutch footballer who plays as a winger for Dutch amateur side Real Sranang.
 Aside from the Netherlands, he has played in Turkey, Australia, Azerbaijan, and the United Arab Emirates.

 His natural position is as a right forward or right winger, but he has also proven to be useful on the left wing, as a striker and as an attacking midfielder while at FC Utrecht, NEC and the Victory.

 Club career

 Youth career

 Being born in Paramaribo, Suriname and growing up in Amsterdam, George started his youth career at the local clubs DWS, Fortius and ZSGOWMS before being noticed by FC Utrecht.